 You can argue on the issue of free trade, but I think Trump's a free trader.

-He just wants better trade deals, and everything to him is a negotiation.
+And everything to him is a negotiation.

-Because it needs to be said.
+I'm just going to say it because it needs to be said.

-And because I have watched and witnessed to the point of incredible frustration, I have watched these Republicans be more harsh towards Donald Trump than they've ever been in standing up to Barack Obama and his radical agenda that has doubled the national debt that has resulted in a 51 year low in terms of home ownership in this country,
+And because I have watched and witnessed to the point of incredible frustration, I have watched these Republicans be more harsh towards Donald Trump than they've ever been in standing up to Barack Obama and his radical agenda that has doubled the national debt,

-the percentage of homes that are owned by Americans, that has led to the lowest labor participation rate since the 70s, and that has led to millions and millions of millions more Americans in poverty and on food stamps and out of the labor force.
+that has resulted in a 51-year low in terms of home ownership in this country, the percentage of homes that are owned by Americans, that has led to the lowest labor participation rate since the 70s, and that has led to millions and millions and millions more Americans in poverty and on food stamps and out of the labor force.

-They did nothing.
+They did nothing, nothing.

-All these phony votes to repeal and replace Obamacare, show votes so they can go back and keep their power and get re-elected.
+All these phony votes to repeal and replace Obamacare show votes so they can go back and keep their power and get reelected.

 Sorry, you created Donald Trump, all of you, because of your ineffectiveness, because of your weakness, your spinelessness, your lack of vision, your inability to fight Obama, your fear of being blamed for a government shutdown.